-As at 30 June 2022 the 1 year 90% VaR of the investment strategy outlined in s4.2 above was around £6m.
-This means that there is a 1 in 10 chance that the Closed Fund's Reserve Assets will fall in value by around £6m or more over a one-year period.
+As at 31 December 2022 the 1 year 90% VaR of the investment strategy outlined in s4.2 above was around £5m.
+This means that there is a 1 in 10 chance that the Closed Fund's Reserve Assets will fall in value by around £5m or more over a one-year period.

-When deciding on the current investment strategy, the Trustees believed this level of risk to be appropriate given the Trustees' and Employer's risk appetite and capacity, and the Closed Fund's objectives.
+When deciding on the current investment strategy, the Trustee believed this level of risk to be appropriate given the Trustee's and Employer's risk appetite and capacity, and the Closed Fund's objectives.

-The Trustees consider that there are a number of different types of investment risk that are important for the Closed Fund.
+The Trustee considers that there are a number of different types of investment risk that are important for the Closed Fund.
 These include, but are not limited to: